2i2c-org/team-compass/projects/managed-hubs/sales.md

 (managed-hubs:sales)=
 # Sales and invoicing process

-See [the Partnerships workflow](../../partnerships/workflow.md) for our processes around leads, sales, and invoicing.
+See [the Business Development workflow](../../partnerships/crm/hub-service.md) for our processes around leads, sales, and invoicing.